ccalvare/VBA-Challenge/README.md

 # VBA-Challenge
 Have you ever wanted to feel like a Stock Market Analyst?
-Take a look at my VBA script for analyzing sheets on stock market data to find out how!
+Take a look at my VBA script for analyzing a sheet on stock market data to find out how!